 The answer is that the instruction at school may not be enough for your child.
 There also may be a lack of understanding of your child’s issues.
 Or the school may not be helping your child with a specific skill, like studying or writing papers.

 In these cases, you may want to supplement with outside services.
-A traditional tutor may not understand your child’s learning and attention issues.
+A traditional tutor may not understand your child’s learning and thinking differences.
 A professional like a doctor or a psychologist isn’t trained to meet academic needs.
 An educational therapist can fill the gap.

 Educational therapists teach skills and strategies that help kids manage their issues and improve their schoolwork.
-They can help kids with almost any learning or attention issue.
+They can help kids with almost any learning or thinking difference.

 The specific strategies and treatments used by an educational therapist will vary.
 It depends on your child’s issues.
 Here are just a few examples of what therapists may do:

-Help identify behavior issues that may be caused by underlying learning and attention issues
+Help identify behavior issues that may be caused by underlying learning and thinking differences

 Teach strategies to improve focus and work habits